 “Is it possible, Swami?” she asked me, most seriously.

 Veena’s is not an isolated case.
 I meet scores of gullible seekers all the time who want quick solutions.
-I’m amused when people walk into a nicely done up place, where there is this amorous kind of dim lighting, a small but expensive and antique-looking idol of Buddha or Shiva sits in a corner elegantly illuminated by the flame of a tea light.
-An oil burner is slowly diffusing scent in the air, nice music is playing in the background, plush couches, mahogany furniture, and they ask me, “Oh, do you feel the energy in this place, Swami?”
+I’m amused when people walk into a nicely done-up place, where there is this amorous kind of dim lighting, a small but expensive and antique-looking idol of Buddha or Shiva sits in a corner elegantly illuminated by the flame of a tea light.
+An oil burner is slowly diffusing scent in the air, nice music is playing in the background, with plush couches and mahogany furniture, and they ask me, “Oh, do you feel the energy in this place, Swami?”
 I generally smile and let go of it, but which energy are they talking about, I haven’t got the foggiest idea.

 Yes, you feel nice, you feel good, but it’s got nothing to do with chakras or energies.
 It’s just the ambience.
-Personally, you’d be better off spending your time in a nice Ayurvedic spa, where at least you get the value for money, where they treat you and serve you as a customer and not milk you like a poor, ignorant, mislaid cow that has accidentally stepped into someone else’s farm.
+Personally, you’d be better off spending your time in a nice Ayurvedic spa, where at least you get value for money, where they treat you and serve you as a customer and not milk you like a poor, ignorant, mislaid cow that has accidentally stepped into someone else’s farm.

 Chakra bracelets, pendants, incense, mats, rugs, clothes, wall hangings, chakra music, chakra programming and other attractive paraphernalia have absolutely no connection with the real sadhana of chakras.
 Anyone who claims to awaken your kundalini by touching you on your forehead (or wherever) is lying to you, no matter how genuine and charismatic that person might sound or appear.